Private Lender Mortgage Rates in 2024: What To Know

 Many factors can impact the interest rates a private lender offers you, like:

-• Asset Type: Some asset types are riskier than others.
+- Asset Type: Some asset types are riskier than others.
 For example, vacant land is often associated with higher risk because in the event the borrower defaults, the lender is left with an asset that does not generate any income and will have more difficulty selling the vacant land.
-To mitigate these risks, most private lenders will require a larger down payment and charge a higher interest rate for vacant land compared to a completed asset.
+To mitigate these risks, most private lenders will require a larger down payment, an interest reserve, and/or charge a higher interest rate for vacant land compared to a completed asset.

 What Are the Pros and Cons of a Private Lender Mortgage?